mwalker55/EE183DA/lab2/README.md

 -Electrical tape<br>
 -1 Empty Soda Can
 ##Operation
 Operation of the drum system is simple.
-Assemble the system as shown in figure 1 and upload lab2.ino (found at the head of this repository) to the ESP8266.
+Assemble the system as shown in figure 1, connect the servo to D6, and upload lab2.ino (found at the head of this repository) to the ESP8266.
 A wifi network named "mark" should appear.
 Connect to it with password "12345678".

-In a web browser, connect to 192.168.4.1/index (enter as URL).
-You will be greeted with a splash screen introducing you the Arduino drum system.
+In a web browser, enter as a URL 192.168.4.1/index.
+You will be greeted with a welcome screen introducing you the Arduino drum system.
 A dropdown menu will let you navigate to the three functions of the drum, which I will detail below.
 ###Manual Control
 ![alt text][manual_control]<br>
 *figure 2: screenshot of manual control page*<br>